crypticsoft/password-toggle/README.md

 # Polymer Element : Password Toggle

 A toggle switch to show the text of a password field.
+You can view a demo here: https://crypticsoft.github.io/password-toggle/

 1. Download and install from `bower` (use --save or --save-dev).